Sacred Prayer Practices

 Praying In A Way That Tourches God's Heart

+Word Power Ministries welcomes you into a deeper and more Spirit‑filled life of prayer, a journey where intimacy with God grows, spiritual strength increases, and confidence in His presence becomes unshakable.
+On this page, you’ll explore the sacred practices that make your prayer to be heard and answered by God.
 Together, these practices form a prayer life that is alive, effective, and deeply connected to God’s presence, guiding you into the fullness of a Spirit‑led walk with Him.

 Using Scriptures In Prayer

 Prayer becomes powerful when it is rooted in the living Word of God, this truth stands at the center of our ministry.
 Jesus Himself showed us the victory that comes from praying Scripture in Matthew 4, where He defeated Satan in the wilderness not by debate or emotion, but by declaring, “It is written…”, each verse He spoke released divine authority, exposed the enemy’s lies, and placed Satan under judgment until he fled.
 When believers pray this same way, their requests become sacred offerings built on God’s eternal truth.
 God honors His Word, for “He watches over His Word to perform it” (Jeremiah 1:12), and every Scripture you pray in becomes a spiritual verdict that condemns the works of darkness, strengthens your faith, and positions your prayer to be answered by the God who never fails to fulfill what He has spoken.
-As you lift your needs before Him today, stand on His Word with confidence, because heaven always responds to what God has already declared.

 Praying In Tongues